mmsesay/scrape/README.md

-# speedykom-searcher-api
+# scrape

-A simple web api that enable users to search for health related topics and a couple of articles to read
+A twitter web scraper can be used to scrape a list of Twitter features

 ## Built With

 - Flask
+- Selenium
 - Request

 ## Getting Started